lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

 Here is a `<summary>` and `<details>` example that starts out as open by default
 </summary>
 <div>
-If you are on a computer, hover your mouse over here.
+If you are on a computer, hover your mouse the box above (the one that says "Here is a `<summary>` and `<details>` example that starts out as open by default").

-Have you noticed the borders?
-This works like a "box" for your content.
+Have you noticed triangle on the left and the border at the bottom?
+They indicate "expandable" content.

-Users can easily "open" or "close" it with a tap/click at the top.
+You can easily "open" or "close" the "box" with a tap/click.
 </div>
 </details>